Turn 24 to 26 - Days 143 to 155 - Killingtara

 There are no difficulty adjustments, which occur as of Depth 3.
 Once Depth 3 has been reached, always use the Curse of War encounter tables, and remember that encounters with them are at +1 Enemy (p.
 207).

 Tara's traditional foes have already reached the tower, for the adventurers face Skeletal Defenders (p.180).
 That there are only five of them suggests that the denizens of Killingtara are fighting back.
 They were obviously unable, however, to kill the source of their misery, the Deranged Cultist of Sisyn (p.125).
-His sinister mastery of the Pull threatens the coming of greater evils...
+Her sinister mastery of the Pull threatens the coming of greater evils...

 Terrain is set up as per the generic rules (p.128-129).